gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 You may need to wait a minute or two before the telemetry is displayed on the **Overview** tab.

+Note, you can also rename the device but clicking on the **Rename** button.

 ![](resources/iot-central-display-measurements.png)

 ---